iterative/datachain-examples/llm/pdf-processing/pdf-processing-post-api.md

 Let's unpack:

-The `from_sto60eding things up once again.
+The `from_storage` and `filter` methods allow us to ingest the data from a bucket/storage container.
+Since DataChain uses lazy evaluation, no other files than those specified by the `filter` will be loaded, speeding up the process considerably.
+Setting `parallel` to `-1` tells DataChain to make use of all CPUs/cores on the current machine, speeding things up once again.

 This will create a DataChain metadata table containing all the information needed to process our PDF files without actually having to copy the files themselves or load them all to memory.
 Since DataChain operates on a metadata level, it can scale up billions of files without us having to worry about memory overflows.